robodeco/ckwebsite/README.md

 **Latest Changes 01/29/19**
 <ol>
  <li>Cloudinary videos no longer showing on webpage.
 API call limit is unlimited, so its a different issue.
 Looking into this, and potentially shifting to a new video player in the interim.</li>
+<li>UPDATE: There have been no changes to the documentation. issue may be that the associated account has exceeded monthly alloted bandwidth.
+Switching to new video player.</li>
  </ol>

 **Changes 01/18/19**